4 Ways to Experience Your Education

 - "Measurement of Extreme Hyperfine Fields in Two-Coordinate High-Spin Fe2+ Complexes by Mössbauer Spectroscopy: Essentially Free-Ion Magnetism in the Solid State", Bryan et al., Inorganic Chemistry 2014(53): 12100-12107, Annelise Hablutzel '16, physics major (pre-medicine).

 - "Turmeric and Bacopa Monnieri Mixture Against Effects of Scopolamine Induced Memory and Learning Impairment, an Alzheimer's Model", Bryan Leslie '14, neuroscience major (pre-medicine).

 2. Off-campus Study

-- ACM Oak Ridge Science Semester
+- Oak Ridge Science Semester

 - DAAD Research Internships in Science and Engineering